-The school does all it can to limit pupil's exposure to risks from the academy's IT system.
+The academy does all it can to limit pupil's exposure to risks from the academy's IT system.
 An analysis of these risks is informed by the academy's Prevent risk assessment.

-As part of this process, the school uses two separate systems, one to restrict pupils' access to harmful websites and a second to identify daily concerns about pupils' access to all other content.
+As part of this process, the academy uses two separate systems, one to restrict pupils' access to harmful websites and a second to identify daily concerns about pupils' access to all other content.
 All staff must report safeguarding and technical concerns in the following cases to the DSL if:

-- they witness or suspect unsuitable material has been accessed - they can access unsuitable material - they are teaching topics which could create unusual activity on the filtering logs - there is failure in the software or abuse of the system - there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks - they notice abbreviations or misspellings that allow access to restricted material
+- they witness or suspect unsuitable material has been accessed - they can access unsuitable material - they are teaching topics which could create unusual activity on the filtering logs - there is failure in the software or abuse of the system - there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks - they notice abbreviations or misspellings that allow access to restricted material - All technical reports must be shared via itsupport@pfschools.org.uk - The DSL checks alerts every day.
+All staff are expected to be vigilant in recognising signs - that a child might be attempting to access harmful content.
+The DSL works with - representatives of the ASC in regularly evaluating the effectiveness of these arrangements.